 It's Better to Wait Them Out Than to Clean Them Out

 The target of any effective head lice treatment should be the heads and people, not the house or the classroom.
-You can spray a whole school every minute of every day, but if just a few lice eggs remain in someone’s hair, then you still have a lice problem.
-But on the flip side, any school that is closed on the weekends should be lice-free by Monday since head lice cannot survive for more than 24 hours tops (and usually far less time) after falling off of a human host.
-Lice can barely move around if they’re anywhere but in human head hair, and they can’t lay eggs on anything but human hair attached to a human scalp.
+You can disinfect a whole school every minute of every day, but if just a few lice eggs remain in someone's hair, then you still have a lice problem.
+But on the flip side, any school that is closed on the weekends should be lice-free by Monday since the bugs cannot survive for more than 24-36 hours tops (and usually far less time) after falling off of a human host.
+Lice can barely move around if they're anywhere but in human head hair, and they can't lay eggs on anything but human hair attached to a human scalp.
 Eggs attached to shed hair die without warmth from the scalp, and cannot reattach to new hosts.
-It is estimated that only about 5% of lice cases are transmitted via objects like hats, and again, there is a time limit on that possibility that wouldn’t last the weekend.
+It is estimated that only about 5% of cases are transmitted via objects like hats, and again, there is a time limit on that possibility that wouldn't last the weekend.

 So please, don't waste time or money attempting to bag, launder, or clean your classroom or home; focus on the heads.
-Chemical pest control for lice in classrooms is not healthy or useful.
-Parents and school personnel may feel a need to be proactive, which is understandable, but using a lice pesticide fogger or disinfectant spray is not the answer.
+Chemical pest control in classrooms is not healthy or useful.
+Parents and school personnel may feel a need to be proactive, which is understandable, but using a pesticide fogger or disinfectant spray is not the answer.